-- 1.1.9 Assignment of Responsibility.
+1.1.9 Assignment of Responsibility.
 The Construction Manager shall provide recommendations and information to the District regarding the assignment of responsibilities for safety precautions and programs; temporary Project facilities; and equipment, materials and services for common use of contractors.
-The Construction Manager shall verify that the requirements and assignment of responsibilities are included in the proposed contract documents. - 1.1.10 Separate Contracts (Multi-Prime Contracting).
+The Construction Manager shall verify that the requirements and assignment of responsibilities are included in the proposed contract documents.

+1.1.10 Separate Contracts (Multi-Prime Contracting).
 The Construction Manager shall advise on the separation of the Project into separate contracts for various categories of work ("Contracts").
 The Construction Manager shall advise on the method to be used for selecting contractors and awarding individual bids.
 The Construction Manager shall prepare and revise contractor pre-qualification documents and identify potential contractors for District approval.
-The Construction Manager shall inspect, review, revise and assure proper delivery, assembly of the Project manuals and specifications and shall manager and coordinate the development of construction documents with the Architect.
+The Construction Manager shall inspect, review, revise and assure proper delivery, assembly of the Project manuals and specifications and shall manage and coordinate the development of construction documents with the Architect.
 The Construction Manager shall review drawings and specifications for the Contracts to provide that (1) the work of the separate contractors is coordinated, (2) all requirements for the Project have been assigned to the appropriate separate Contract, (3) the likelihood of jurisdictional disputes has been minimized, and (4) proper coordination has been provided for phased construction.

-- 1.1.11 Monthly Reports.
+1.1.11 Monthly Reports.
 With the District's assistance, Construction Manager shall provide a detailed cash flow tracking system for the Project.
 The system must be approved and accepted by the District.
-The Construction Manager shall update the cash flow spreadsheet monthly or as required by the District. - 1.1.12 Coordination of Relocation of District Property.
-If applicable, Construction Manager shall coordinate the moving, relocation, temporary housing and storing of District's property prior to the construction phase for the Project. - 1.1.13 Office of Public School Construction and Other Public Agencies.
-The Construction Manager, in cooperation with the District and Architect, shall assist with the coordination and processing of all necessary paperwork and close-out documents with the Office of Public School Construction ("OPSC"), Division of the State Architect and any other applicable public agencies. - 1.1.14 Professional Consultants.
+The Construction Manager shall update the cash flow spreadsheet monthly or as required by the District.

+1.1.12 Coordination of Relocation of District Property.
+If applicable, Construction Manager shall coordinate the moving, relocation, temporary housing and storing of District's property prior to the construction phase for the Project.

+1.1.13 Office of Public School Construction and Other Public Agencies.
+The Construction Manager, in cooperation with the District and Architect, shall assist with the coordination and processing of all necessary paperwork and close-out documents with the Office of Public School Construction ("OPSC"), Division of the State Architect and any other applicable public agencies.

+1.1.14 Professional Consultants.
 The Construction Manager shall assist the District, if required, in selecting and retaining the professional services of surveyors, special consultants and testing laboratories, and coordinate their services.